Testing

 Engine gives a lot of emphasis to building testable applications.
 Recommended

-way to test Engine applications is using @c11/engine.test
+way to test Engine applications is using @c11/engine.test package, which can

 be installed like any other npm package.